nodejs/build/ONBOARDING.md

   * `nodejs/jenkins-release-admins` are administrators
   * What creates and publishes all releases of Node.js
-* General trend is try and use Jenkins pipelines as much as possible, store all bash scripts within `jenkins/scripts`
+* General trend is try and use Jenkins pipelines as much as possible, store all bash scripts within `jenkins/scripts`.
+Make sure that any refactoring done to the jobs does not play with the job UI, such as making it more difficult to view job results.

 ### Secrets